pmuens/awesome-serverless/README.md

 - [Server-less architecture in the wild](https://www.youtube.com/watch?v=SwJUH3Le91s) - Talk by Nikhila Ravi on serverless architectures.
 - [The story of the Serverless Framework](https://www.youtube.com/watch?v=6mNhMuBkIK8) - Austen Collins on the story of the Serverless Framework.
 - [Serverless computing and beyond](https://www.cloudtp.com/doppler/hot-topics/serverless-computing-beyond/) - Podcast on serverless architectures and the Serverless Framework with Serverless, Inc. founder Austen Collins.
+- [ALM in a serverless world](https://www.youtube.com/watch?v=8Zd-8GV-1mY) - How to deal with Application Lifecycle Management in a serverless world.

 ## Amazon AWS resources